ajbowen249/GoTutorial/README.md

     point1 := point{y: 6}
     point2 := point{}
 ```
-Here's where things start to get weird: Go's does not have keywords like "public" and "private".
+Here's where things start to get weird: Go does not have keywords like "public" and "private".
 Go has different concepts of *exported* and *unexported*.
 Within a `package`, Any function, `struct` method, or `struct` field whose name starts with a capitol letter is considered *exported*, and is visible outside of the package.
 Otherwise, they are *unexported*, and are only usable from within a package.
 This can be useful when you write unit tests, as `struct` fields can be examined from a test and behavior can be white-box-tested if you're into that sort of thing.
 This has two main drawbacks to watch out for:
 - Design patterns like having accessor methods for property fields are still encouraged, but difficult to enforce from within a package.
 - Forgetting to name things against this convention can lead to headaches when you need to refactor a name just to use it in another package.